va1entin/va1entin.github.io/content/post/2021-06-19-windows-10-time-sync.md

 toc: true
 ---

+**Update**: The Windows time sync service is not working reliably.
+It was working fine on my system for a few months but stopped syncing time properly eventually even though it is still being started automatically.
+Feel free to give it a try nonetheless but know that this seems to be another one of Windows' great unreliable mysteries...

 Unlike most other operating systems, Windows 10 doesn't sync the time with an internet service at startup by default.
 This can become an issue, if your mainboard's built-in clock provides a wrong time or uses a different time zone.

 If the mainboard's battery responsible for storing time dies, it can become an even more annoying problem, because Windows will always start with an ever-growing time skew, which can eventually result in web browsing become a problem due to Windows considering websites' SSL certificates *not yet valid* - effectively rendering browsing the majority of web pages impossible!

-Luckily, this can be easily worked around by starting Windows' time sync service automatically at startup.
+This can be worked around by starting Windows' time sync service automatically at startup.
 Below you'll find instructions on doing this with the graphical *Services* console and PowerShell.

 # Services console